-A series of Roundtable deliberations on 'Semiconductors: Forging India-U.S. Innovation' were held in the State of Maharashtra with one Roundtable conference in Mumbai, Nagpur and Pune each, by the U.S. Consulate and the Indo-American Chamber of Commerce with its Knowledge Partner, Shardul Amarchand Mangaldas & Co., to discuss the issues, trends, challenges, recommendations and the policy and incentive framework required for nurturing and growth of the Semiconductor industry in Maharashtra.
-Thought Leaders and various stakeholders, including key Government of Maharashtra and Maharashtra Industrial Development Corporation (MIDC) representatives, academicians and semiconductor industry representatives, came together to have a focussed discussion.
+On January 15, 2025, a Roundtable deliberation on 'Semiconductors: Forging India-U.S. Innovation' was held in Mumbai by the U.S. Consulate and the Indo-American Chamber of Commerce with its Knowledge Partner, Shardul Amarchand Mangaldas & Co., to discuss the issues, trends, challenges, recommendations and the policy and incentive framework required for nurturing and growth of the Semiconductor industry in Maharashtra.
+Thought Leaders and various stakeholders, including Government of Maharashtra representatives, academicians and semiconductor industry representatives, came together to have a focussed discussion.

-Learnings and Proposed Action Points to Address the Issues, Trends, Challenges and Recommendations for the Semiconductor Industry in Maharashtra
+Learnings And Proposed Action Points To Address The Issues, Trends, Challenges And Recommendations For The Semiconductor Industry In Maharashtra

-Following are some of the important learnings and action points proposed at the roundtable deliberations to address the issues, trends, challenges and recommendations for the Semiconductor industry in Maharashtra -
+Following are some of the important learnings and action points proposed at the roundtable to address the issues, trends, challenges and recommendations for the Semiconductor industry in Maharashtra -